carevicm/arbutuscollege-react-coding/react_intro/README.md

 Remove the unused files:

-service-worker
 index.css
-App.test.js
-in task_0/dashboard/src/App.js, create a function App that returns:
+public/vite.svg and src/assets/react.svg (make sure to replace them with the Holberton logo and favicon) in task_0/dashboard/src/App.jsx, create a function App that returns:

-a header div with a class named App-header containing the Holberton logo and a h1 with the text School dashboard a body div with a class named App-body containing at least one paragraph with the text Login to access the full dashboard a footer div with a class named App-footer containing at least one paragraph with the text Copyright 2020 - holberton School Modify the App.css to make the project looks like the following screenshot:
+a header div with a class named App-header containing the Holberton logo with alt attribute with a significant title, and a h1 with the text School dashboard (color: #e1003c) a body div with a class named App-body containing at least one paragraph with the text Login to access the full dashboard a footer div with a class named App-footer containing at least one paragraph with the text Copyright (add the current year 2020 for example) - holberton School
+Modify the App.css to match the design in screenshot:

 Requirements:

-When running, there should not be any lint error in the console
+When running, there should not be any lint error in the console Make sure to match the style in the screenshot
 Repo:

-GitHub repository: arbutuscollege-react-coding
+GitHub repository: arbutuscollege-web_react
 Directory: react_intro
-File: task_0/dashboards/src/, task_0/dashboard/src/App.css, task_0/dashboard/src/App.js
+File: task_0/dashboard/src/App.css, task_0/dashboard/src/App.jsx

-Please review your task manually with the following checklist Removed the unused files: service-worker, index.css, App.test.js
+6/1 pt
+1. Basic Tests
+mandatory
+Score: 100.00% (Checks completed: 100.00%)
+Testing is a crucial part in the web development, in React projects you’ll use the Testing Library from React in order to implements tests.

+First, let’s setting up the test environment in our vite react application with React Testing library, and extra configurations:

+In the project root folder add these files with its content: - Set up the file setupTests.js:

+Click to expand/hide:
+Set up the .babelrc file:

+Click to expand/hide:
+Set up the fileTransformer.js file:

+Click to expand/hide:
+Configure Jest at the end of your package.json:

+Click to expand/hide:
+Make sure to install the following packages: @babel/preset-env @babel/preset-react identity-obj-proxy @testing-library/jest-dom @testing-library/react jest-environment-jsdom

+In a new file App.spec.js inside the src folder, you’ll add the following:

+Import React
+Import render and screen from @testing-library/react Import the App component
+As you import all the dependencies, let’s write the first tests:

+Write a test to check if the h1 element with the text School Dashboard is rendered.
+Write a test to check if the text content within the 2 p elements in the App-body and App-footer divs are rendered.
+Write a test to check if the an img element is rendered.
+Tips:

+You can check for the h1 along with its text content in the same query You can match the img element with its alt attribute text content (think about implementing a solid test)
+Repo:

+GitHub repository: arbutuscollege-web_react
+Directory: react_intro
+File: task_0/dashboard/src/App.spec.js, task_0/dashboard/setupTests.js, task_0/dashboard/.babelrc, task_0/dashboard/fileTransformer.js, task_0/dashboard/package.json

-0/6 pts
+10/3 pts
-1. Embedding expressions, functions mandatory
+2. Embedding expressions, functions mandatory
 Using your code from the previous task, in task_1/dashboard/src/utils.js:

 Create a function named getFullYear that will return the current year Create a function named getFooterCopy:
 It accepts one argument isIndex(boolean).
 When true, the function should return Holberton School.
 When false, the function should return Holberton School main dashboard
-Modify the footer returned in task_1/dashboard/src/App.js to use these two functions in task_1/dashboard/src/Notifications.js, create a Notifications element:
+Modify the footer returned in task_1/dashboard/src/App.jsx to use these two functions in task_1/dashboard/src/Notifications.jsx, create a Notifications element:

 It should import React
 It should export a function